United States forms

 - To renew or extend existing work authorization

-- Failure to provide documentation of any arrests and/or convictions.
+- Not submitting documentation of arrests and/or convictions.

-Residents of the Commonwealth of the Northern Mariana Islands (CNMI) also use Form I-539 to apply for an initial grant of status.
+It is also used by Commonwealth of the Northern Mariana Islands (CNMI) residents applying for an initial grant of status.

 - When you need to extend your current nonimmigrant status before it expires